diahara07/Sentinel3-Finland-CloudClassification/README.md

 # Display the figure
 plt.show()
 ```
+### Project Conclusion

+The outcome of the Confusion Matrix was 51.92% which is low.
+This essentially means that the two different masks (NDWI water and k-mean cluster cloud) are doing a good job at distinguishing these two distinct features.
+A high agreement would mean that k means was misindeitfying water as cloud or vice versa, making the resulting image unuseful.
+This highlights that the respective methods, NDWI and k means clustering, are able to identify their respective features with reasonable accuracy.
+Therefore, the accuracy for each individual mask would be better assessed by comparing each to separate ground truth data rather than each other.

 ## Assessment of Environmental Cost of Research Project
 ##Satellite Operations: Sentinel 3 OLCI
 This is the most expensive aspect of this project.
 This is due to the required electronics, metals as well as the energy intesive nature of building such a complex satellite.
 Sending the Sentinel 3- OLCI into orbit requires a large amount of fuel and releases a large amount of greenhouse gases into the atmosphere, contributing to the greenhouse affect.
 However, this is compensated by the fact that Sentinel-3 is designed for a 7 year operational lifetime with 120 kg of hydrazine propellant allowing up to 12 years of continuous operations.
 This upfront cost of buildning the satellite is shared amongst its users.
+(European Space Agency)

 To process satellite data, large amounts of energy is used for cooling systems and electricity to power data centres.
 Processing Sentinel 3 Data requires huge data centres such as (EUMETSAT, ESA, Copernicus) which expend loads of energy on cooling systems.
+(Net Zero Insights.
+(2025, April 29)) (Olson, E., Grau, A., & Tipton, T. (2024, July 19))

 ## Computational Power (Machine Learning - K-Means)

 Running the K-means learning algorithm on large datasets such as stacked_olci_data, increases electricity usage due to requiring computational power from the computer's CPU.
 The clustering process can be equally computationally intensive for large images and clusters but for this project k=4, which is a moderate amount of centroids.
 This reduces the complexity of the computations, reducing energy consumption.
+(Hess, J. C. (2024, June 20))

 ## AI

 The use of AI in an assistive role contributes to electricty and water usage.
 Large amounts of water and electricity is used to power data centres and water is used to cool the servers.
+(Wang, Q., Li, Y. & Li, R. 2024)

 To summarise, this research project contributed to energy consumption and gas emissions by tilising satellite data and computational analysis.
 This can be mitigated by optimizing code to reduce computation time, only using AI when necessary and opting to choose data centres that use more renewable energy sources.